Jcalle0000/MedicalDataSQL/README.md

 # MedicalDataSQL
-Normalized tables from an input file that had information about a customers health data
+Normalized data from an input file that had information about a customers health data resulting in three different tables with relations.
+Tables: Customer_Info, Customer_address, cardiac patients

 1. Identified all patients with High Blood pressure or Hyperlipidemia in the Cardiac Patients table
-2. Generated a list of patients who were found have the most common disease among senior citizens after using dynamic querying and creating stored procedures to find the most common disease (Folder 10)
+2. Generated a list of patients who were found have the most common disease among senior citizens using dynamic queries and stored procedures to find the most common disease (Folder 9)
-3. Process was done similarly for female patients for the least common disease (Folder 11)
+3. Process was done similarly for female patients for the least common disease (Folder 10)
+4. Most common disease was found among all patients through similar procedures (Folder 11)
-4. Generated a list of patients who have anxiety, and are overweight and have Reflux_esophagitis and/or Allergic_rhinitis and/or Asthma.
+5. Generated a list of patients who have anxiety, and are overweight and have Reflux_esophagitis and/or Allergic_rhinitis and/or Asthma.
 (Folder 12)

+#Stored Procedures

+  @Disease referes to the column name

+  1. countFunction2 @DiseaseInput @DiseaseCount
+  Takes the name of the disease as an Input and then outputs the count of customers with that disease
+  2. returnCustomer @Disease
+  Executes a list of customers with a certain disease
+  3. MostCommonDisease
+  a. uses CountFunction2 to iterate through the columns keeping track of the highestCount
+  b.  returning the list of customers with the returnCustomer procedure.
+  c.
+Also prints out the disease with its count.

 Project Date (Started):November 27, 2020